 Section 162(m) of the Internal Revenue Code, generally disallows a tax deduction to public companies for compensation in excess of \$1 million paid to a company's chief executive officer and its three most-highly compensated executive officers (other than the chief executive officer and the chief financial officer) whose compensation is required to be disclosed to our shareholders under the Exchange Act.
 Pursuant to the 2017 Tax Cuts and Jobs Act, signed into law on December 22, 2017 (the "Tax Act"), for fiscal years beginning after December 31, 2017, the compensation of the chief financial officer is also subject to the deduction limitation.
-For fiscal years beginning on or before December 31, 2017, certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if certain requirements are met.
-Pursuant to the Tax Act, subject to certain transition rules, for fiscal years beginning after December 31, 2017, the performance-based compensation exception to the deduction limitations under Section 162(m) will no longer be available.
+For fiscal years beginning on or before December 31, 2017, certain compensation, including qualified performancebased compensation, will not be subject to the deduction limit if certain requirements are met.
+Pursuant to the Tax Act, subject to certain transition rules, for fiscal years beginning after December 31, 2017, the performancebased compensation exception to the deduction limitations under Section 162(m) will no longer be available.
 As a result, for fiscal years beginning after December 31, 2017, all compensation in excess of \$1 million paid to the specified executives will not be deductible.
-For fiscal 2018 (which began before the Tax Act changes to Section 162(m) became effective), the Compensation Committee intends to structure the annual bonus compensation program for its executives in a manner similar to the fiscal 2017 bonus program so that compensation will not be subject to the deduction limitation under Section 162(m), however, the Compensation Committee reserves the right for fiscal 2018 and for future fiscal years to use its business judgment to authorize compensation payments to the Compensation Committee believes such payments are appropriate and in the best interests of ADI and our shareholders.
+For fiscal 2018 (which began before the Tax Act changes to Section 162(m) became effective), the Compensation Committee intends to structure the annual bonus compensation program for its executives in a manner similar to the fiscal 2017 bonus program so that compensation will not be subject to the deduction limitation under Section 162(m), however, the Compensation Committee reserves the right for fiscal 2018 and for future fiscal years to use its business judgment to authorize compensation payments to the Company's executives that may be subject to the Section 162(m) deduction limit when the Compensation Committee believes such payments are appropriate and in the best interests of ADI and our shareholders.